JordanRO2/cube2equirect/README.md

 ## Usage

 1. **Open the Tool**
-   - Navigate to `cubemap-converter/index.html` in your browser
+   - Open `index.html` in your browser
-   - Or host it on any static web server
+   - Or visit the live site (if hosted on GitHub Pages)

 2. **Upload Cubemap Faces**
    - Click on each face panel or drag & drop images